Occupational Therapy For Adults

 • A pharmacist who will help in managing your swallowing tablet medications

 Our swallowing therapy program is designed to help avoid dehydration, choking, aspiration pneumonia while ensuring that they get their daily dietary requirements.
-Our speech and swallow pathologists use advanced current methods and modalities to ensure that the patient swallows safely.
+Speak Live Play use advanced current methods and modalities to ensure that the patient swallows safely.
 Through our intensive dysphagia therapy, our goal is to assist the patient in regaining their independence.Damage to the part of the brain or nerves resulting from any of these conditions